Introduction

 and the net change can be estimated simultaneously.

-habitat_totals = DeltaMultipleBenefits::sum_habitat(
+habitat_totals = sum_habitat(

 pathin = 'SDM_results_threshold',